eslint/eslint/docs/src/rules/no-undef.md

 <!--RECOMMENDED-->

-Disallows the use of undeclared variables unless mentioned in `/*global */` comments.

 This rule can help you locate potential ReferenceErrors resulting from misspellings of variable and parameter names, or accidental implicit globals (for example, from forgetting the `var` keyword in a `for` loop initializer).

 ## Rule Details